sl45sms/tmx2ora/README.md

 Tiled help's a lot to create the visuals for the game but i need to add final touch on them.

 Why OpenRaster?
 As of version 2.8 [Gimp](http://www.gimp.org/ "Gimp") can open this image file format..
-Also is the native format of [MyPaint](http://mypaint.intilinux.com/ "MyPaint") (not tested yet)
+Also is the native format of [MyPaint](http://mypaint.intilinux.com/ "MyPaint")

 Requirements:
 PythonMagick, ElementTree